verticalphotoplacer/HeadingCalculator/README.md

 ## Usage

 Please follow the steps in Figure 1.
+The calculated headings are visualized and shown in numbers.
-The heading information is updated into each photo's metadata.
+The heading information is also updated into each photo's metadata.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/HeadingCalculator/blob/master/docs/hc_howtouse.PNG?raw=true" alt="Heading Calculator usage">